-- (a) Every dwelling or dwelling unit shall be connected to an approved water supply and sewage disposal system. - (b) Every dwelling or dwelling unit used or intended for use as human habitation shall have an enclosed bathroom and toilet facilities complete with water closet, tub or shower and lavatory, and shall also have a kitchen sink, all of which shall be connected to approved water and sewer systems. - (c) There shall be running water installed inside each dwelling or dwelling unit, with unimpeded flow to each outlet.

-- (d) There shall be separate toilet facilities for each dwelling or dwelling unit. - (e) Water-heating systems shall be provided which are properly installed, are maintained in safe and good working condition, are properly connected with the hot water line to each tub, shower, lavatory, kitchen sink, washing machine, and/or any other supplied plumbing fixture and are capable of supplying water at a temperature of not less than 120 degrees Fahrenheit.
-Such supplied water-heating systems shall be capable of operating independently of the space-heating equipment. - (f) All fixtures shall be in proper working condition with no leaks. - (g) No fixtures shall be cracked, broken or badly chipped. - (h) Hopper bowl toilets are hereby prohibited. - (i) Access to toilet and bathing facilities shall be through a weather-tight area without going outside the building. - (j) Every water closet compartment floor surface and bathroom floor surface shall be so constructed and maintained as to be reasonably impervious to water so as to permit such floor to be readily kept in clean and sanitary condition. - (k) All water supply lines shall be protected from freezing by approved methods. - (I) All plumbing waste-water lines and vents shall be installed meeting the NC Plumbing Code, as amended, or the Code in effect at the time of construction, whichever is least restrictive, and maintained in proper working order free from leaks, broken lines, and stoppages at all times.

-(m) Water closets shall be properly connected to a cold-water supply line.
-(Ord. of 6-15-98; Ord. of 6-21-21)
+- (a) Every dwelling unit shall be connected to an approved water supply and sewage disposal system. - (b) Every dwelling unit used or intended for use as human habitation shall have an enclosed bathroom and toilet facilities complete with water closet, tub or shower and lavatory, and shall also have a kitchen sink, all of which shall be connected to approved water and sewer systems. - (c) There shall be running water installed inside each residential building or each dwelling unit, with unimpeded flow to each outlet. - (d) There shall be separate toilet facilities for each dwelling unit. - (e) Water-heating facilities shall be provided which are properly installed, are maintained in safe and good working condition, are properly connected with the hot water line to each tub, shower, lavatory, kitchen sink, washing machine, and/or any other supplied plumbing fixture and are capable of supplying water at a temperature of not less than 120 degrees Fahrenheit.
+Such supplied water-heating facilities shall be capable of operating independently of the space-heating equipment. - (f) All fixtures shall be in proper working condition with no leaks existing. - (g) No fixtures shall be cracked, broken or badly chipped. - (h) Hopper bowl toilets are hereby prohibited. - (i) Access to toilet and bathing facilities shall be through a weather-tight area without going outside the building. - (j) Every water closet compartment floor surface and bathroom floor surface shall be so constructed and maintained as to be reasonably impervious to water so as to permit such floor to be readily kept in clean and sanitary condition. - (k) All water piping shall be protected from freezing by approved methods. - (I) At least one three-inch minimum size plumbing vent shall be properly installed for each building. - (m) Sewer and water lines shall be properly supported with no broken or leaking lines. - (n) Water closets shall be properly connected to a cold water line.
+(Ord. of 6-15-98)